 Build a den out of the sofa cushions, chairs, clothes rack with a blanket draped over or create a fort out of a big cardboard box with packing tape to hold the sides together.

-May also like Energy Burning Rainy Day Activities for Kids
+You might also like Energy Burning Rainy Day Activities for Kids

 30 Day Lego Play Challenge